eclipse-iceoryx/iceoryx/iceoryx_binding_c/README.md

 - Pre iceoryx v2, constructor requiring preallocated memory had the suffix `_init` and required a pointer to a storage which was usually placed on the stack.
 Due to non-trivial issues with different sizes for different platforms and architectures the storage is ignored and the object is allocated on the heap.
-  This might be reverted in future release depending on a proper solution for the problem.
+  This might be reverted in a future release depending on a proper solution for the problem.
-  The API remains the same, so a `_storage_t` object like like `iox_sub_storage_t` must be created and a pointer to this object must be passed to `_init`, e.g. `iox_sub_init`.
+  The API remains the same, so a `_storage_t` object like `iox_sub_storage_t` must be created and a pointer to this object must be passed to `_init`, e.g. `iox_sub_init`.
 This function returns a handle which does not point to the storage.
-Using the address of the storage to in `_deinit` is undefined and most probably will result in a segmentation fault.
+Using the address of the storage in `_deinit` is undefined and most likely will result in a segmentation fault.
-  The usage according the following example
+  The usage is according the following example

   ```c
   iox_sub_storage_t subStorage;